GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

 ## Before you begin

-Note: The following steps create a new project and new VMs, so idle VM recommendations may not be generated until 14 days of system metrics are available.
+The following steps create a new project and new VM instances, so idle VM instance recommendations may not be generated until 14 days of system metrics are available.
 For immediate results, you can deploy this in an existing project with idle instances instead.

 1. If you don’t already have one, create a [Google Account](https://accounts.google.com/SignUp).

-1. Create a Google Cloud project: In the [Cloud Console](https://console.cloud.google.com/project), select **Create Project**.
+1. Create a Google Cloud project: In the [Cloud Console](https://console.cloud.google.com/project), click **Create project**.
 1. [Enable billing for the project](https://support.google.com/cloud/answer/6293499#enable-billing).
 1. Open [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell).
 1. Create an App Engine app, which is required by Cloud Scheduler: